genicsblog/genicsblog.com/README.md

 For publishing your content on the blog, please refer to the [Author Docs](https://docs.genicsblog.com/author).

 This repository mainly holds all the content for the blog and the static pages of the site.
-It also has the workflow for building the [Jekyll](https://jekyllrb.com/) site and deploying it.
-Theme files for the site are stored in the [theme files repository](https://github.com/genicsblog/theme-files).
+It also hosts the workflow for building the [Jekyll](https://jekyllrb.com/) site and deploying it.
+Theme related setup for the site is done in the [`theme-files`](https://github.com/genicsblog/theme-files) repository.

 ## Structure of this repository

-`.github` - Contains all the CI/CD workflows, and the issue and pull request templates.
+`.github`: CI/CD workflows, issue and pull request templates.

-`_data` - Contains some metadata used by the site
+`_data`: Metadata used by the site.

-`_drafts` - Contains the drafts for the blog posts
+`_drafts`: The drafts for the blog posts.

-`_pages` - Contains the static pages like the contact page, about page, etc

-`_posts` - Contains the published blog posts

-`_series` - Contains blog post serieses
+`_posts`: The published blog posts, under specific author folders.

+`_series`: Series pages that list grouped articles.

 ## Contributing